 Class societies have long demanded that ships are built according to structural rules, now combined into the common structural rules that all the leading class societies follow.

-These rules determine the amount of steel used in a ship, how capable it is to withstand bending moments and twisting, and also the robustness against steel fatigue.
+These rules determine the amount of steel used in a ship, how able it is to withstand bending moments and twisting, and the robustness against steel fatigue.

 Read more about design discussions here